-Body scrubs we tend to buy separately, if ever.
-A product I find essential to have on hand and use regularly so a shower gel scrub is the perfect solution, a 2 in 1 beauty product.
+We tend to buy body scrubs separately, if ever.
+It's a product I find essential to have on hand and use regularly, so a shower gel scrub is the perfect solution, a 2-in-1 beauty product.

 Why Add Salt to Shower Gel?

 - Salt, particularly sea salt, is being incorporated more and more in spa treatments due to its incredible skin benefits.
 Salts obtained from the Dead Sea (Dead Sea salt) are the best to use in body scrubs and shower gels as they have over 80 minerals that are beneficial to the skin and are 100% natural.